Vonage/vivid-3/libs/components/src/lib/checkbox/README.md

 ## Accessibility

-- If a label is not provided either through the `label` attribute or the `default` slot, then the checkbox will needs accessible label.
+- If a label is not provided either through the `label` attribute or the `default` slot, then the checkbox needs an accessible label.
 - It is then the consumer's concern to add `aria-label` to the `checkbox` element.
-- `aria-labelledby` and `aria-describedby` can also be used.